-You may enroll in either a HCFSA or Dependent Day Care Flexible Spending Account ("Dependent Care FSA") or both (if you have eligible dependents participating in day care) during the following times:
+You may enroll in either an HCFSA/LPFSA or Dependent Day Care Flexible Spending Account ("DCFSA") or both (if you have eligible dependents participating in day care) during the following times:

-- As a new employee when first enrolling for benefits. - If you experience a qualifying Life Event such as a marriage, birth, adoption, or adding an eligible dependent to your household (process your Life Event or enroll online through the Benefits Service Center on my envoyair.com). - During annual enrollment.
+- As a new employee when first enrolling for benefits. - If you experience a qualifying Life Event such as a marriage, birth, adoption, or adding an eligible dependent to your household (process your Life Event or enroll online through the Benefits Service Center on my.envoyair.com). - During annual enrollment.

-NOTE: If you enroll in the PPO 1500 or the PPO 2500 and enroll in the Health Savings Account (HSA) and elect the HCFSA, the funds in the HCFSA will only reimburse eligible dental and vision expenses (also known as a "LPFSA").
+NOTE: If you enroll in the PPO 1500 or the PPO 2500 and enroll in the HSA and elect the HCFSA, the funds in the HCFSA will only reimburse eligible dental and vision expenses (also known as a "LPFSA").
 If you enroll in the PPO 1500 or the PPO 2500 and do not enroll in the HSA, you may use the funds in the HCFSA for reimbursement of eligible medical, dental, and vision expenses.

-NOTE: If you elect both a HCFSA and Dependent Day Care FSA, you should understand that the credits and accounts are maintained separately.
+NOTE: If you elect both a HCFSA and DCFSA, you should understand that the credits and accounts are maintained separately.
 This means credits to one account cannot be used to pay expenses that are eligible under the other account.